compsocialscience/summer-institute/2020/los_angeles/apply.md

 To apply, click [here](https://forms.gle/ZkqspfNKPxGT1R55A).

-**~~In order to be guaranteed full consideration, all application materials must be submitted by March 12, 2020.~~In light of the current situation, we have extended the application deadline to Wednesday April 1, 2020.
+**~~In order to be guaranteed full consideration, all application materials must be submitted by March 12, 2020.~~ We have extended the application deadline to Wednesday April 1, 2020.
 Applications will be reviewed on a rolling basis thereafter.**

 Inquiries can be sent to [sicss.ucla@gmail.com](mailto:sicss.ucla@gmail.com).